 - Apple Watch: Data was collected on the watch using the iOS Health App.
-The watch synced with and iTouch and the heart rate data was download as a CSV file.
+The watch synced with iTouch and the heart rate data was download as a CSV file.
 The data is recorded every five seconds, so every fifth row was extracted.
 Five-second averages were then taken from the chest strap heart rate data.

-- Fitbit Surge: The test were recorded by the device’s “Outdoor Run” option and then synced with the Fitbit app.
+- Fitbit Surge: The test was recorded by the device’s “Outdoor Run” option and then synced with the Fitbit app.
 The tester connected the watch to GPS, even for the indoor test, in order to be able to download the data.
 Once the device was synced, the data could be exported to a TCX file from the Fitbit website.

 - Garmin Fenix 3 HR and Forerunner 235: The tests were recorded by the device’s “Run” option.
 The watch was then synced with the Garmin Connect app and the data was exported as a TCX file.
 Both devices had to be switch to one-second recording as opposed to the pre-set “smart recording” mode.

-- Valencell reference design (wrist, forearm and upper arm), Scosche Rhythm (forearm and upper arm), Mio Alpha 2: Data from these devices was recorded through BLE on Valencell’s iOS data collector on an Apple iTouch.
+- Valencell reference design (wrist, forearm, and upper arm), Scosche Rhythm (forearm and upper arm), Mio Alpha 2: Data from these devices was recorded through BLE on Valencell’s iOS data collector on an Apple iTouch.
 Data is recorded every second.
-Subjects wore the phone on an arm band during the tests.
+Subjects wore the phone on an armband during the tests.

 - Motorola 360: The device was paired with an Android phone with the MotoWear and MotoBody app.
-MotoWear was then connect with Strava, so all workouts would automatically sync to Strava as well.
+MotoWear was then connected with Strava, so all workouts would automatically sync to Strava as well.
 This was done because there was no option in the Motorola apps to download the data.
-Strava, like Fitbit, only allows extraction of data when there are GPS records.
+Strava, like Fitbit, only allows the extraction of data when there are GPS records.
 Therefore, the Motorola 360 tests were all recorded in “Outdoor Run” mode and the tester had to ensure GPS was found.

 - TomTom Spark: The test was recorded by the device’s “Treadmill Run” option and then synced with the TomTom MySports app.
 Data could then be downloaded directly to a CSV file.